 Don’t overlook SMS and MMS for mobile marketing.
 People tend to read their texts promptly.
 Text messages are a great way to speak directly to your customers.

-Mobile marketing is here to stay.
+It is clear that mobile marketing is here to stay with $1.3T expected in annual mobile ecommerce sales by the end of 2024.
 Mobile has created new interaction points between your brand and your fans.
 Users can engage with you through search, email, social media, and instant messaging.
 Consumers are becoming more reliant on their mobile devices to seek information, shop for products, and consume media.

 To ensure your brand stands out to new and existing customers, you will need to create content and craft marketing messages that align with the mobile behavior of your audience.
 Much like customer service and eCommerce fulfillment, a well-optimized mobile user experience will generate brand awareness, increase sales, and build lasting relationships with customers.
 Mobile should be the first consideration on every marketer’s mind when crafting websites, emails, social posts, and videos.